makky5685/cloud-management-system-using-the-libvirt-API/README.md

 	Phase 2:
-		- A new feature was added to the management system which enabled the autoscaler to monitor the Load on virtual machines and automatically shut down Virtual machines when required.
+		- A new feature was added to the management system which enabled the autoscaler to monitor any dead Virtual machines.
-		- Again, the libvirt API was used to monitor the load.
+		- This abrupt virutal machine failure was simulated manually be the tester by shutting down one of the virutal machines at random.